banksiaglobal/femtech-reminder/README.md

 ![image](https://user-images.githubusercontent.com/110831804/203932894-74f67cf6-0681-4279-94da-752e2e747c13.png)

-***We hope that our bot-reminder open-source project will help our colleagues to innovate and solve complex healthcare issues to help women to feel good and stay healthy***
+<h3 style="text-align: center;">We hope that our bot-reminder open-source project will help our colleagues to innovate and solve complex healthcare issues to help women to feel good and stay healthy</h3>